Lecrapouille/gdcef/addons/gdcef/doc/detailsdesign.md

 scons target=release platform=windows workspace=$WORKSPACE godot_version=4.3-stable -j8
 ```

-The executable `gdCefRenderProcess.exe` will be created and should be placed in the appropriate Godot project's `build` folder (which must be created).
+The executable `gdCefRenderProcess.exe` will be created and should be placed in the appropriate Godot project's `cef_artifcats` folder (which must be created).
 The `build.py` script handles this automatically.

 ```
 📦YourProject